Circular Image

 Architecting a Secure Protocol for Implantable Medical Devices

 Over the past decade, focus on the security and privacy aspects of implantable medical devices (IMDs) has intensified, driven by the multitude of cybersecurity vulnerabilities found in various existing devices.
-However, due to their strict computational, energy and physical co ...
+However, due to their strict computational, energy and physical const ...

 POSTER